kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 ## WORK NATURE
-Having enough opportunities for being involved in creative, challenging tasks in a way that does not endanger mental or physical health.
+Having enough opportunities to be involved in creative, challenging tasks so that mental or physical health does not suffer.

 ### DIFFICULT CUSTOMERS
 > Employees have to deal with difficult customers.
-The organization might not have the necessary tools or procedures in place to deal with customers that are aggressive or abusive.
-It may also lack a proper customer service training program that would enable employees to handle toxic customers more effectively.
+The organization might not have necessary tools or procedures in place to deal with aggressive or abusive customers, or may lack proper customer service training enabling employees to handle toxic customers more effectively.

 __Exemplary statements reported by employees:__